 - The History of Pleins Rayons

 “What will happen when we, the parents, are no longer there?”
 The need was and still is acute.
-Until Pleins Rayons came along there was not interesting program for an individual over 21 years of age with an intellectual disability or an autism spectrum disorder.
+Until Pleins Rayons came along there was no interesting program for an individual over 21 years of age with an intellectual disability or an autism spectrum disorder.
 Autistic youth and youth with an intellectual disability face many obstacles trying to find their place in society.
 The wait for specialized services is often long, frustrating and not easy to navigate.
 Often parents had no option but to stay home to supervise their child.

 Through the refurbishing of used bicycles our apprentices develop their social vocational skills which can be transferred to a workplace environment.
 The apprentices then get to bring joy to underprivileged children in the community when they deliver the refurbished bicycles.

-Gradually, other learning stations have been added.
+Overtime, other learning stations have been added.
 The parents of the young adults take pleasure in getting involved with Pleins Rayons because it gives them the support they need to develop their child’s autonomy.
-Together with the community; school, health care providers and employers, Pleins Rayons is always looking to developing new ways of integrating Pleins Rayons’ apprentices into society.
+Together with the community; schools, health care providers and employers, Pleins Rayons is always looking to developing new ways of integrating Pleins Rayons’ apprentices into society.
 Today, there are more than 50 weekly apprentices who attend Pleins Rayons’ program to develop their social vocational skills.

 Pleins Rayons is supported by private donors, foundations, local businesses and the town of Cowansville.